-

 Note that these rules apply even if you were driving your personal, noncommercial vehicle at the time of the offense.

 According to Iowa law, a driver can lose his commercial driving privileges if he is convicted of reckless driving, improper lane change, following too closely, or speeding 15 mph or more over the posted limit while operating a commercial vehicle.
-Two offenses within a three-year period will result in a 60-day suspension, while three offenses will earn a 120-day suspension.
+If you accumulate 2 offenses within 3 years, it will result in a suspension for 60 days, while 3 offenses will earn a suspension for 120 days.

 What happens if I get an OWI?